EffectOrientedProgramming/book/Chapters/05_Testing.md

 Randomness is inherently unpredictable.
 To perform testing when randomness is involved, we must treat it as an Effect and then swap in a controlled sequence of fake random numbers.
+Anything an Effect needs (from the system or the environment) can be substituted in tests for something predictable.
+For example, an Effect that fetches users from a database can be simulated with a predictable set of users instead of having to set up a test database with predictable users.

 In the following `coinToss` function, you can guess that `Random.nextBoolean` is an Effect from the ZIO library (rather than `Scala.util.Random`) by the `.run` at the end: